Skip to content

 While you heal, we’ll handle the following tasks:

 • Provide counsel: We will answer all the questions you have, and provide the legal information you need to make informed decisions about your claim.
-We will also help you calculate the amount of damages to seek, ensuring your claim includes all grounds for monetary and non-monetary damages.
+We will also help you calculate the amount of damages to seek, making sure your claim includes all grounds for monetary and non-monetary damages.

 • Investigate: Our legal team will gather evidence and eyewitness statements to confirm how the accident happened, and identify contributing factors relevant when determining fault.